Takeaways

 Mortgage lenders and banks are highly incentivized to ensure your home doesn’t fall into the hands of your local tax collector.
 As a result, they generally try to make the process of paying your property taxes part of your monthly mortgage payment.
 Here are the two main ways to pay your property taxes:

-• Write Check: Alternatively, you can pay your tax bill monthly, quarterly, or annually to your local tax office.
+- Write a Check: Alternatively, you can pay your tax bill monthly, quarterly, or annually to your local tax office.
 Most homeowners opt to include their anticipated property taxes in their monthly mortgage payments.

 How to Calculate Property Tax